DiemasMichiels/emulator/README.md

 To run Android emulators you need to have Android studio and already created the Android Virtual Devices.

-Add Android Studio emulator scripts to you path:
+Add the Android Studio emulator script to your settings in Visual Studio Code:
-`PATH="$PATH:$HOME/Library/Android/sdk/emulator"`
+`"emulator.emulatorPath": "~/Library/Android/sdk/tools/emulator"`

 ### Xcode